Definition Of Stimulants

 Ways to avoid an Overdose

 Upper overdose is preventable by following these simple tips:

 - Avoid dehydration by cutting back on caffeine and alcohol

 - Know your tolerance level for the drug

 - Use the drug in the safest possible way (such as orally or smoking the drug instead of injecting it)

 - Avoid sleep deprivation while taking the drug

 - Don’t use the drug without having someone else nearby to help you if you overdose

 - Call 911 if there is suspicion of a stimulant overdose

-Individuals should not take stimulants with other types of medications unless they are prescribed by a doctor.
-You should also be aware that taking stimulants along with over the counter cold medications containing decongestants can be dangerous.
-This is because the combination of decongestants and stimulants can result in dangerously elevated blood pressure or to heart arrhythmias.
+Individuals should not take Uppers with other types of medications unless they are prescribed by a doctor.
+You should also be aware that taking Uppers along with over the counter cold medications containing decongestants can be dangerous.
+This is because the combination of decongestants and Uppers can result in dangerously elevated blood pressure or to heart arrhythmias.